codec-xyz/photo_frame_manager/readme.md

 # Photo Frame Manager

-Unity editor tool to manage photos and picture frames, and bake to optimized textures that use less memory, require fewer materials, and are sorted for mipmap streaming.
+Unity editor tool to manage photos and picture frames, and bake to optimized textures that use less gpu memory, require fewer materials, and are sorted for mipmap streaming.
 Comes with photo cropping, scaling, and resizing builtin with a live preview in the 3d scene and inspector.

 This works for VRChat or any other unity projects.
 Note that this is an editor utility that makes and sets up assets for you before you build.